'A historic vote': N.C. A&T and Winston-Salem State get the OK to admit more out-of-state students

 North Carolina's five public HBCUs are "an extraordinary strategic advantage for North Carolina," Hans said at Thursday's meeting.
 "We need to make the most of it."

 The move came after three of those schools — A&T, Elizabeth City State University and N.C.
-Central University — exceeded the 18 percent cap twice in recent years.
+Central University — exceeded the 18% cap twice in recent years.
 University system officials said A&T and Central attracted extra out-of-state students because both schools have high profiles outside North Carolina.
-Elizabeth City State, meanwhile, sits just across the state line from the densely populated Tidewater area of Virginia.
+Elizabeth City State, meanwhile, sits just across the state line from the densely populated Hampton Roads area of Virginia.

-Normally, schools that exceed the cap for two consecutive years would have to give back the excess tuition money they got from their extra out-of-state students, who pay much higher prices than North Carolina residents to attend UNC System schools.
-But the Board of Governors in a separate vote Thursday waived those penalties.
+Normally, schools that exceed the cap for two consecutive years would have to give back the excess tuition money they got from their extra out-of-state students, who pay much higher prices than North Carolina residents.
+But in a separate vote Thursday, the Board of Governors waived those penalties.

 University system officials blamed significant recent turnover on the Board of Governors and in the UNC System office for the board's failure to monitor freshman enrollment since fining UNC-Chapel Hill $1 million in 2016 for going over the cap.
-They also said A&T and Elizabeth City State exceeded the 18 percent cap in years when the board had let them experiment with a 25 percent limit.
+They also said A&T and Elizabeth City State exceeded the 18% cap in years when the board had let them experiment with a 25% limit.

 But N.C.
-Central had been given no such prior exemption, and 27 percent of last fall's freshman class came from outside North Carolina.
-So the Board of Governors on Thursday formally warned the Durham university and promised to fine it if its fall 2021 numbers didn't stay under the new cap.
+Central had been given no such prior exemption, and 27% of last fall's freshman class came from outside North Carolina.
+So the Board of Governors on Thursday formally warned the Durham university and promised to levy a fine if its fall 2021 numbers didn't stay under the new cap.

 The chancellors of both Triad universities praised the decision.